jarvisyjw/TrajectoryAlignment/README.md

 Where:
 - `tx, ty, tz` are the translation components.
 - `qx, qy, qz, qw` are the quaternion components of the rotation.

+Note:
+Current implementation does not include the time alignment, so you have to input two timely sychronized trajectries.

 ### Example Usage